-- A3.1 This Appendix applies where the Benefit Certificate relates to a Deemed Defined Benefit Fund. - A3.2 The SG Act provisions in relation to Deemed Defined Benefit Funds were introduced as a means of enabling, in appropriate circumstances, defined contribution funds to utilise surplus assets in lieu of employer contributions to provide benefits which count as employer support for Superannuation Guarantee purposes.
-However, a Member must only sign a Benefit Certificate for a Deemed Defined Benefit Fund if he or she is satisfied that the surplus to be utilised is wholly or principally derived from: - (a) surplus which arose in respect of employer contributions paid before 1 July 1992; or - (b) surplus derived from employer contributions paid after 30 June 1992 in excess of Superannuation Guarantee obligations, and, in addition, that the surplus to be utilised was not derived to a significant degree from:
+- A3.1 This Appendix applies where the Benefit Certificate relates to a Deemed Defined Benefit Fund. - A3.2 The Institute expects that the Preferred Approach will be used for a Benefit Certificate that relates to a Deemed Defined Benefit Fund.
+This is because the treatment of Sacrificed Contributions would be a relevant matter for the Trustee of a defined contribution fund to consider in deciding whether or not to give or revoke a conversion notice.
+In particular, if the Benefit Certificate was not to be prepared using the Preferred Approach, that would permit less favourable treatment of Sacrificed Contributions than would be required if the conversion notice was not in effect i.e. than if the fund was not a Deemed Defined Benefit Fund. - A3.3 The SG Act provisions in relation to Deemed Defined Benefit Funds were introduced as a means of enabling, in appropriate circumstances, defined contribution funds to utilise surplus assets in lieu of employer contributions to provide benefits which count as employer support for SG purposes.
+However, a Member must only sign a Benefit Certificate for a Deemed Defined Benefit Fund if he or she is satisfied that the surplus to be utilised is wholly or principally derived from: - (a) surplus which arose in respect of actual Employer Contributions paid before 1 July 1992; or - (b) surplus derived from actual Employer Contributions paid after 30 June 1992 in excess of SG obligations, and, in addition, that the surplus to be utilised was not derived to a significant degree from:

-- (c) Member Contributions; or - (d) Superannuation Guarantee contributions; or - (e) investment fluctuation reserves, including those held at 30 June 1992; or - (f) reserves which have arisen from deductions made from member account balances (for example, provisions for payment of death or disability benefits or insurance premiums), including those held at 30 June 1992. - A3.3 As part of determining whether the requirements of section A3.2 are met, a member must take reasonable steps to establish the source(s) of the Fund surplus to be utilised. - A3.4 In determining the surplus Fund assets available for this purpose, a Member must treat as a liability the full amount of any unvested portion of a member's account balance which is subject to vesting provisions that may be satisfied in future.
+- (c) Member Contributions; or - (d) SG contributions; or - (e) investment fluctuation reserves, including those held at 30 June 1992; or - (f) reserves which have arisen from deductions made from member account balances (for example, provisions for payment of death or disability benefits or insurance premiums), including those held at 30 June 1992. - A3.4 As part of determining whether the requirements of section A3.3 are met, a member must take reasonable steps to establish the source(s) of the Fund surplus to be utilised. - A3.5 In determining the surplus Fund assets available for this purpose, a Member must treat as a liability the full amount of any unvested portion of a member's account balance which is subject to vesting provisions that may be satisfied in future.

-- A3.5 The Member must ensure that the term of the Benefit Certificate does not exceed the period over which the available surplus will be fully utilised. - A3.6 The MRB for a Deemed Defined Benefit Fund must be a fully accumulation-style MRB. - A3.7 Section 6 of this Professional Standard must be used to determine the NECR. - A3.8 Where the Benefit Certificate relates to a sub-fund of a master trust, the Member must ensure that the requirements of Sections A3.2 and A3.3 are met in respect of the sub-fund and that there are no significant cross-subsidies between the sub-fund and other sub-funds of the master trust.
+- A3.6 The Member must ensure that the term of the Benefit Certificate does not exceed the period over which the available surplus will be fully utilised. - A3.7 The MRB for a Deemed Defined Benefit Fund must be a fully accumulation-style MRB. - A3.8 Section 6 of this Professional Standard must be used to determine the NECR. - A3.9 Where the Benefit Certificate relates to a sub-fund of a master trust, the Member must ensure that the requirements of Sections A3.3 and A3.4 are met in respect of the sub-fund and that there are no significant cross-subsidies between the sub-fund and other sub-funds of the master trust.